 UNION ARENA: Every Kaiju No. 8 Deck, Ranked

-Kaiju No. 8 looks like a fun set with a few strong decks.
+Kaiju No. 8 is a fun set with a few strong decks.
 One of its unique aspects that we’ve not seen before in UNION ARENA is that it’s our first set in the English version to have only two colors included in it.
 This means it actually has less total number of potential decks to build than usual sets do.
 While that could be seen as a mark against it, it also theoretically makes building the deck you want from your booster boxes a little easier.

 And while it may have fewer decks, it makes up for any shortcomings in its fun mechanics and electrifying alternate arts.
 Below, I’ll be ranking each of the four main new decks in the UNION ARENA: Kaiju No. 8 set from good to great.